ShishirModi/ShishirModi/README.md

 ### <div align="center">I'm Shishir, a student, an enthusiast, and an aspiring developer 👨‍💻 🚀</div>

-- 🔭 I’m currently working on [Fileshare](https://github.com/ShishirModi/FileShare)
+- 🔭 I’m currently writing a book called [Z-Clypse](https://bit.ly/Z-Clypse).
+Check it out, it means a lot!

 - 🌱 I’m currently learning Golang and Bot Development